 Our padded assailants wear specially designed, protective armor so that our students can strike full-force and find out what it really takes to confront a larger person or to deliver a knockout blow to an aggressor.
 They are protected from head to toe, providing students with the unique opportunity to fight back using all of their strength and without hesitation.

-The protective gear, Rhino Armor, and the classic armor is designed and built by Johnny Albano, IMPACT Lead Instructor, Instructor Trainer.
-One instructor described wearing the suit like “being in a bumper car; you can feel the impact but not the force.”
+The protective gear, Rhino Armor, and the classic armor is designed and built by Johnny Albano, IMPACT Lead Instructor and Instructor Trainer.
+One instructor described what it’s like wearing the suit: “it’s like being in a bumper car; you can feel the impact but not the force.”

-Our suits are in constant development incorporating the latest materials and research.
-Each mugger instructor’s suit is custom-made for him.
+Our protective armor is in constant development incorporating the latest materials and research.
+Each padded assailant suit is custom-made for him or her.

 Momi Ono took her first IMPACT Women’s Basics Course in 1994 as a way to “take back” her body after her first set of breast cancer treatments at 30 years old.
 She started assisting in classes in ’95 and started to teach Kids’ Classes and Intro Workshops in the early 2000’s.